huggingface/transformers/docs/source/installation.md

 pip install -e .
 ```

-This command performs a magical link between the folder you cloned the repository to and your python library paths, so it'll look inside this folder in addition to the normal library-wide paths.
+This command performs a magical link between the folder you cloned the repository to and your python library paths, and it'll look inside this folder in addition to the normal library-wide paths.
 So if normally your python packages get installed into:
 ```
 ~/anaconda3/envs/main/lib/python3.7/site-packages/
 ```